Become a Partner Agency

 2. Submit Complete Application Packet

-Applications will only be accepted from agencies who have attended orientation and must be completed within two weeks of attending orientation.
-The following needs to be gathered and submitted as one packet:
+Applications will only be accepted from agencies who have attended the information session.
+Applications must be completed within two weeks of attending the information sessions.

 3. Pre-Approval Site Visit

 These visits are conducted during the open enrollment period, only if a completed packet was submitted on time and meets partnership requirements.
 Inspection of facility including storage, cleanliness, outside areas, etc., occur during this visit.
 Pre-site visits do not guarantee approval for partnership.
 Read this helpful document to help gauge whether your agency would pass a site visit.

 4. Approval of Partnership and Onboarding Training